Efficient ways to pay international contractors

 PoorFairGoodBetterBest

 Unless they provide this portal themselves, providers can typically only provide you with an average based on how long their existing payments take.
-For the best results, seek out options that provide this portal.
+For the best results, seek out options that provide a dedicated portal.

 5. Low Fees